-The differences between the disputed domain names and the Complainant's NOVARTIS trademark are the addition of a hyphen, geographic term "China" and a gTLD ".com".
+The differences between the disputed domain name and the Complainant's NOVARTIS trademark are the addition of the descriptive terms "patient" and "oncology" and a gTLD ".com".

-It is established that the addition of a geographical term would not prevent a finding of confusing similarity under the first element (see WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 1.8).
+It is established that the addition of a descriptive term would not prevent a finding of confusing similarity under the first element (see WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 1.8).

 It is also established that gTLD is viewed as a standard registration requirement and as such is disregarded under the first element confusing similarity test (WIPO Overview 3.0, section 1.11).
 The addition of a gTLD to a disputed domain name does not avoid confusing similarity as the use of a TLD is technically required to operate a domain name (see Accor v.
-Noldc Inc.

-WIPO Case No. D2005-0016; F. Hoffmann-La Roche AG v.
+Noldc Inc. WIPO Case No. D2005-0016; F. Hoffmann-La Roche AG v.
 Macalve e-dominios S.A., WIPO Case No. D2006-0451; Telstra Corporation Limited v.
 Nuclear Marshmallows, WIPO Case No. D2000-0003; L'Oréal v Tina Smith, WIPO Case No. 2013-0820; Titoni AG v Runxin Wang, WIPO Case No. D2008-0820; and Alstom v.
 Itete Peru S.A.
 WIPO Case No. D2009-0877).

-The disputed domain names consist of the Complainant's NOVARTIS mark and the addition of a hyphen, geographical term "China" and a gTLD ".com" which in the Panel's view does not avoid confusing similarity with the Complainant's trademark (see Schneider Electric S.A. v.
+The disputed domain name consists of the Complainant's NOVARTIS mark and the addition of the descriptive terms "patient" and "oncology" and a gTLD ".com" which in the Panel's view does not avoid confusing similarity with the Complainant's trademark (see Schneider Electric S.A. v.
 Domain Whois Protect Service / Cyber Domain Services Pvt.
-Ltd., WIPO Case No. D2015-2333; WIPO Overview 3.0, section 1.9).
+Ltd., WIPO Case No. D2015-2333; WIPO Overview 3.0, section 1.9). in this case, the descriptive terms are related to the Complainant's business which further does not serve to obviate confusing similarity with the NOVARTIS mark.

-Therefore, the Panel finds that the disputed domain names are confusingly similar to the NOVARTIS mark and the element under paragraph 4(a)(i) of the Policy is satisfied.
+Therefore, the Panel finds that the disputed domain name is confusingly similar to the NOVARTIS mark and the element under paragraph 4(a)(i) of the Policy is satisfied.